invoiceninja/invoiceninja/docs/update.rst

 If the auto-update fails you can manually run the update with the following commands.
 Once completed add ``?clear_cache=true`` to the end of the URL to clear the application cache.

+A common error with shared hosting is "open_basedir restriction in effect", if you see this you'll need to either temporarily modify your open_basedir settings or run the update from the command line.

 .. code-block:: shell

    composer dump-autoload --optimize